sskelkar/gemini-k8s-agent/README.md

 - **Forensic Data Collection:** For any unhealthy pod, it automatically gathers:
     - Recent pod-level events.
     - Logs from any previously crashed containers.
+    - **Node Information:** Details about the cluster nodes, including their status, conditions (e.g., `MemoryPressure`, `DiskPressure`), allocatable/capacity resources, and taints.
+    - **Node Events:** Recent events related to nodes (e.g., `NodeNotReady`, `NodeLost`).
     This data is used internally for analysis and is not printed in full to the console.
 - **Automated Diagnosis (Rule-Based & LLM-Powered):**
     - Provides a concise, high-level diagnosis and a recommended next step based on common failure patterns.
-    - For complex or ambiguous errors, it escalates to a Large Language Model (LLM) (currently `gemini-2.0-flash`) to provide a more detailed analysis and recommendation.
+    - For complex or ambiguous errors, it escalates to a Large Language Model (LLM) (currently `gemini-2.0-flash`) to provide a more detailed analysis and recommendation, leveraging both pod and node-level forensic data.
 - **Safety First:**
     - The agent is **strictly read-only**.
     - It includes a safety check to ensure it only connects to the cluster name specified in its configuration.